lauchblatt/Emotions_in_Drama/README.md

 # Emotions in Drama

-This is a GitHub-repository for the research project <a href="https://dfg-spp-cls.github.io/projects_en/2020/01/24/TP-Emotions_in_Drama/">Emotions in Drama</a>.
+This is a GitHub-repository for the research project <a href="https://dfg-spp-cls.github.io/projects_en/2020/01/24/TP-Emotions_in_Drama/">Emotions in Drama</a> (EmoDrama).

 The repository is used to store data and other material that is created during the project and meant to be published or serves as additional material for papers.

-Please refer to the reference section for informations about all publications and scientific contributions.
+Please refer to the reference section for information about all publications and scientific contributions.

 Some general information about the repository:
 <ul>